-During CY '19 fish were stocked at 45 sites.
-Summer fishing clinics were regularly held at 8 Chicago locations and 28 sites in Northwestern, Central and Southern Illinois (see tables below).
-Like calendar 2018 year, 7 additional ponds were stocked in Cook County where historically summer fishing clinics had been held.
-Also, there were 4 special event stockings.
-No clinics were held at these due to lack of staffing.
-Fishing clinics were held twice daily Monday through Friday for about five weeks at most of these fishing sites during the summer.
-Approximately 16,826 youngsters attended one of 842 summer fishing clinics that included fishing at a nearby stocked lagoon.
-Fish stocking remained important for the program and approximately 39,227 lbs. of channel catfish and 131,290 hybrid sunfish were stocked.
-In addition, 1,200 trout were stocked for the Two Rivers Fishing Fair held at Pere Marquette State Park.
-Members of the general public were also able to catch and take these fish at most sites.
-In addition to the Urban Summer fishing clinics, 1,308 kids fished at the temporary pond created for the Springfield State Fair.
+During CY '20 fish were stocked at 46 sites.
+Summer fishing clinics were regularly held at 8 Chicago locations and 0 sites in Northwestern, Central and Southern Illinois (see tables below.
+72 youngsters attended one of 9 summer fishing clinics that included fishing at a nearby stocked lagoon.
+Fish stocking remained important for the program and approximately 28,130 lbs. of channel catfish and 0 hybrid sunfish were stocked.
+Members of the public were also able to catch and take these fish at most sites.

 Additional volunteers and volunteer organizations have become more involved in conducting and assisting with programs.
-Volunteers and volunteer organizations with

-IDNR training and assistance held approximately 209 fishing clinics and events for roughly 6,344 children and adults last year.
 These individuals and organizations play a very important role in the ongoing success of the program.

-Urban Fishing Program coordinators held 514 fishing events outside of summer fishing clinics with 22,436 participants.
-In addition, Urban Fishing Coordinators also held 645 non-fishing Education Programs for more than 49,333 participants at numerous schools and other settings during the year to teach environmental education and an appreciation for natural resources, and to promote summer fishing programs This figure includes the 16,514 people that participated in the "Touch-a-Fish" station at the Illinois State Fair.
+Urban Fishing Program coordinators held 99 fishing events outside of summer fishing clinics with 2,655 participants.
+In addition, Urban Fishing Coordinators also held 110 non-fishing Education Programs for more than 5,111 participants at schools and other settings during the year to teach environmental education and an appreciation for natural resources, and to promote summer fishing programs.
+This figure excludes the "Touch-a-